-In addition to strong clinical skills applicants should have strong assessment skills including cognitive, achievement, neuropsychological and projective test experience (Rorschach required).
+In addition to strong clinical skills applicants should have strong assessment skills including cognitive, achievement, neuropsychological and projective test experience (Rorschach a plus).
 We review the number of integrated reports completed by the applicants.
 We require that their program directors acknowledge that the applicant is internship ready (AAPI form).

 The intern application should include the following:

 - APPIC completed application

 - Three letters of reference from professors or clinical instructors